Luctins/lissajous-vhdl/README.md

 # lissajous-vhdl
-A VHDL implementation for a lissajous curve generator.
-Done as a class assigmennt
+A VHDL implementation for a lissajous curve generator